Printerverse/CuraEngine-Docker/README.md

 ## TODO

+- add support for other printers than the ultimaker 3
+- allow for print options to be passed to the server
-[] add support for other printers than the ultimaker 3 [] check for security problems (file code injection maby possible) [] check if the dockerfile still works like intendet
+- check for security problems (file code injection maby possible)
+- check if the dockerfile still works like intendet